-Denmark has hosted the Tall Ships Races four times since 1999… this will be its fifth.
+Denmark has hosted the Tall Ships Races five times since 1999.
 Cultural Aalborg is the fourth-most populous city in Denmark, and is located in the North of Jutland.

-Following two successful events, Fredrikstad will be hosting for the third time.
+Following two successful events, Fredrikstad hosted this year for the third time.
 The city has a long shipping and maritime history, and boasts the stunning Outer Oslo Fjord archipelago.

 Bergen is extremely proud of its status as a UNESCO World Heritage City.
 It boasts an enviable location surrounded by seven mountains, and has a positive reputation as a festival city.
-Bergen has hosted the Tall Ships Races four times previously… this will be its fifth.
+Bergen has hosted the Tall Ships Races five times since 1993.